 Parents are required by law to bring their children to their classrooms, to sign them in upon arrival, and to come into the Center to sign them out prior to departure.
 (DHR state requirement).
 Parents are required to use the computer system to sign in and out and are also asked to sign the in-out sheets in each classroom.
 Both systems provide vital information regarding your child's absence and presence in the event of an emergency.
+Parents/guardians, or anyone picking up your child will be required to register with our new childcare management system, using their fingerprint.

-The only people other than a child's custodial parents who are authorized to take the child from the Center are those people designated in writing on the Child's Preadmission Record Form.
+The only people other than a child's custodial parents who are authorized to take the child from the Center are those people designated in writing on the Child's Preadmission RecordForm.
 We also request that parents inform the front office and the classroom teachers when someone other than a parent will be picking up or delivering their child.
 New parents as well as adults authorized on the form will be asked to furnish picture ID upon request.
 Please inform those authorized to pick up your child that they should expect to have their ID checked upon arrival at the Center.